-Students may use Sallie Mae Smart Option Student loans or any other private loan at their sole discretion.
+Students may use Sallie Mae Smart Option Student loans at their sole discretion.

 Verification of FAFSA elements for Title IV

 IIC has policies and procedures in place that it follows for verification of Title IV funding.
 The school will notify the student/prospective student of the verification requirement and will have the student submit documentation and a verification worksheet.
 These documents must be submitted in a timely manner for the student to continue to receive federal funding.
 For more information please contact the Financial Aid Department.